rweigel/phys513/hw.md

 # Midterm

-Due Saturday, Octover 15th at 3 pm.
+Due Saturday, October 15th at 3 pm.
 You may not collaborate with anyone.
 Any evidence that you received help will result in a grade of zero and an Honor Code violation.

 ----